AguaClara/String-Digester/Summer_2019/Reports/report1.md

 The subteam needed to determine several design parameters: the maximum angle needed to keep water on the string, the minimum flow rate to produce a 'good' spray, and the smallest distance that strings can be packed.
 The following paragraphs will elaborate on these experimental design questions.

+The subteam first focused its time on defining design parameters for the trickling filter.

 ### Design Parameters

 ####  Maximum Angle to Keep Water on a String